tiosgz/vivaldi-mods/README.md

 # Modifications of Vivaldi browser

 Mods I use or have used in [Vivaldi](https://vivaldi.com/).
 Not all are by me — don't be surprised when you find your mod here.
-Some have a JS and a CSS part — if you don't know what this or that CSS mod does, try looking in the `js/` folder.
-Some of them may not work.
+Some have a JS and a CSS part — that should be mentioned at the beginning of both files.
+Some of the mods may not work.

 If you don't know how to apply them, follow [this tutorial](https://forum.vivaldi.net/topic/10549/modding-vivaldi).